tylergaryalbers/forecastSMS/README.md

 This script is written entirely in python, using the Darksky API for weather, the darkskylib API wrapper (https://pypi.org/project/darkskylib/), and the Twiliio API for sms handling.

+I used crontab in linux to set up automatic runs of this script at certain times.